cybertrol-engineering/CE.PalletWorks.Documentation/docs/adminsetup.md

-After installation, a PalletWorks Administrator should go through the process of setting up the enviroment in preparation for Orders.
+After installation, a PalletWorks Administrator should go through the process of setting up the environment in preparation for Orders.

 ### Production Lines